-From Milton MA, Paul did his undergraduate work at Tufts University and his graduate work (Ph.D) at Stanford.
+From Milton MA, Paul did his undergraduate work at Tufts University and his mechanical engineering graduate work (Ph.D) at Stanford under Thomas Kane.

-Paul worked at MIT Lincoln Laboratory, NASA Ames, and MSC.Software, and has been a consultant for biotechnology, energy, robotics, and mechanical/aerospace industries.
+Paul worked at MIT Lincoln Laboratory, NASA Ames, and MSC.Software, was a consulting editor for McGraw-Hill (mechanics), and has been a consultant for the software, robotics, biotechnology, energy, automotive, and mechanical/aerospace industries.

 He developed force/motion software used by more than 12 million people worldwide and translated into 11 spoken languages.
 These software applications include Interactive Physics, Working Model 2D/3D, MSC.visualNastran 4D (now SimWise), NIH Simbody/OpenSim, and the symbolic manipulators Autolev/MotionGenesis.

 Paul currently works on Drake, open-source software developed by TRI (Toyota Research Institute) to simulate robots and autonomous vehicles.
 In his role as Lead TRI/Stanford Liaison for SAIL (Toyota's Center for AI Research at Stanford), he facilitates research between TRI and Stanford.